How to pass along your knowledge to someone else.

 Peer tutoring is a rewarding experience that allows you to serve your fellow students and gain valuable experience while doing it.
-ARC tutors can make a big difference working with their tutees and also hone their own skills in the process.
+TASS tutors can make a big difference working with their tutees and hone their own skills in the process.
 Our team consists of more than 60 tutors who help in high-demand subjects and courses.
 We also have academic coaches who work with students holistically, dealing with stress related to classes, time management and study strategies.

 To become a tutor, you must be at least a sophomore and have earned an A- or higher in the course you wish to tutor.
 We hire tutors based on demand, so we will contact you if there is a demand for your subject matter.

 If you would like to become a tutor and join our team, fill out our application.
-We review all applications we receive; qualified candidates will be contacted for an interview.
+We review all applications we receive.
+Qualified candidates will be contacted for an interview.

 As part of the onboarding/orientation process, new tutors must: